Mandower/Numbers/README.md

  Fine, I will do that to see what it accomplishes.
 This is the only line I'll add to show the relatively new commit

+Now the first thing I'm doing is adding a new line